dnsimple/dnsimple-support/content/articles/activity-tracking.markdown

 ## Activity tracking at the domain level

-Domain level activity tracking can be found under the domain’s management page:
+Domain level activity tracking can be found under the domain's management page:

 ![Activity Tracking at domain level](/files/activity-tracking-1.png)
 ![Activity Tracking at domain level](/files/activity-tracking-2.png)